vyom1611/travel-map-application/README.md

 # travel-map-application

-Creating a Map app with pins and reviews using Google Maps API
+Creating a Map app with pins and reviews using Mapbox API

 Current Dependencies: